jxnl/blog/docs/writing/posts/advice.md

     I think pessimism as a survival mechanism is great, its the alertness that warns us potential outcomes we do not want.
 It's a way to protect yourself.
 People are also more able to find problems than solutions.
 It's a good exercise to understand if that energy is productive, can this critique of the work improve the work?
 Or is it just a way to feel superior or to get sympathy?

+> All cruelty stems from weakness, Happiness is the quality of thought

 ## Let Go of Anticipation

 Here's a story about how regular people and Buddhist monks anticipated the future.
 They put both of them into an MRI and told them they were going to get shocked at some random time in the future.
 What they found was that regular people would have an anxious baseline response minutes before they were going to get shocked, but when they did, it was only slightly higher than the baseline.